jundalisay/spblist/content/en/research/ancient/mayan/popol/part-3/chapter-04.md

 Balam-Quitzé, Balam-Acab, Mahucutah, and Iqui-Balam said:

-"Let us go, let us go to search and see if our [tribal] symbols are in safety; if we can find what we must burn before them.
+"Let us go to see if our tribal symbols are in safety so we can find what we must burn before them.
 For being as we are, there is no one who watches for us".

 Having heard of a city, they went there.